inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 passive elements.
 That is, they push or pop packets only when the passive end is able to consume or provide, respectively.
 The queueing model elements also validate the assembled structure during module initialization with respect to the active and passive behavior of the connected gates.
+That is, active output gates must be connected to passive input gates, and active input gates must be connected to passive output gates.

-The following equation about the number of packets holds true for all queueing
+Pushing a packet into a gate (and similarly popping a packet from a gate) can have far reaching consequences by triggering a chain of operations potentially by passing through multiple connected elements.
+For example, pushing a packet into a classifier will immediately push the packet into one of the connected queueing elements, and will also potentially lead to additional operations on further connected elements.
+Similarly, popping a packet from a scheduler will immediately pop a packet from one of the connected queueing elements, and will also potentially lead to additional operations on further connected elements.

-elements:
+In general, the following equation about the number of packets holds true for all queueing model elements:

 #created + #pushed - #popped - #removed - #dropped = #available + #delayed